Cornayy/zero-two/README.md

 # dofus-character-bot

-A TypeScript Discord bot boilerplate.
+A TypeScript Discord bot that enables users to query Dofus character names for each person in the server.

 ## About